jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>November 2023</b></div>
-	<div>Both papers I wrote with my intern mentor and fellow interns have been accepted to <a href="https://www.aeroconf.org/">AeroConf 2024</a>.
+	<div>Both papers I wrote with my intern mentor and fellow interns are accepted to <a href="https://www.aeroconf.org/">AeroConf 2024</a>.
 See you there!</div>
 </li>

 <li>